vernonmu/DevMtn-React-Introduction/README.md

 ![alt text](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/initial-startup.png "Initial Startup")

 If we look in our App.js we will see create-react-app created our first component for us.
-But we are going to alter it to make a calculator ( public -> src -> App.js ).
+But we are going to alter it to make a calculator ( app -> public -> src -> App.js ).
 Earse everything in between the return of the render function.
 Your code should look like this:

 ````jsx
 import React, { Component } from 'react';